WICG/import-maps/README.md

 #### For built-in modules, in module-import-map-supporting browsers

-When a browser supports module import maps, we can use the same principle as the above example to support fallbacks for built-in modules.
+When a browser supports import maps, we can use the same principle as the above example to support fallbacks for built-in modules.

 For example, consider the following package name map, which supplies a polyfill fallback for [async local storage](https://domenic.github.io/async-local-storage/):